vnborx/whatever/springboot-study/notes.md

 </dependency>
 ```

-* it's actually the launch scene of SpringBoot
+* it's actually the launch scene of Spring Boot
 * e.g. Spring-boot-starter-web will import all dependencies for web environment
-* Springboot makes all functional scenarios as starters
+* Spring Boot makes all functional scenarios as starters
 * We only need to find the corresponding `starter` for what function we want to use